To Beat Climate Change, Digitalize the Electrical World

 Lay the right foundations for sustainable cities now

 70% of all emissions will come from cities.
 If we want to win the battle against climate change, we need to win the battle in the cities first.Dr.
-Roland Busch, Member of the Managing Board of Siemens AG
+Roland Busch, President and CEO of Siemens AG

 Carbon-neutral operations by 2030Siemens is one of the first major industrial companies aiming to achieve a worldwide net-zero carbon footprint by 2030.
 To reach this goal, we will invest some 100 million Euros in energy-efficiency projects at our production facilities and buildings until 2020.

 of the electricity consumption of our sites globally is covered by renewables

 of CO2 emissions reduced since the launch of Siemens’ CO2 neutral program

 Euros expected annual savings in operating costs starting 2020 due to investments in energy-efficiency projects

 How to rapidly increase energy supply and foster social development at the same time?